SmileiPIC/tutorials/perfs_parallel_computing.rst

 in the input file using::

     LoadBalancing(
-        every = 100
+        every = 20
     )

-Then run the simulation again with 12 processes.
+Then run the simulation again with 16 processes and have a look to the ``Load balancing`` timer.

-How are the regions modified?
-Can you observe differences in the computation time?
+You can observe differences in the computation time and compare it to the time saved regarding the simulation without dynamic load balancing.

+Have look to the performance diagnostic and especially to the regions distribution.

 ----

-Balancing the load inside one process
+Real life configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, instead of splitting the simulation between 12 processes, let us use only 1 process, but put as many threads as possible by your machine in this process.
-We will suppose that the machine has 12 threads per process.
-In this case, run the simulation with:
+As it has been described in the begining of this page supercomputers should be adressed with both paradigm.
+ * MPI to go through nodes **and** processors for many socket nodes to handle memory affinity.
+ * OpenMP to minimize imbalance and to manage more efficiently diagnostics at large scale

 .. code-block:: bash

-  export OMP_NUM_THREADS=12
+  export OMP_NUM_THREADS=8
-  mpirun -np 1 smilei beam_2d.py
+  mpirun -np 2 smilei beam_2d.py

-There is now, obvioulsy, only one region.
-How is the computation speed affected ?

 Between processes, threads, and the number of patches, there are many ways the simulation performances can be modified.
 There is no general rule for finding the optimal configuration, so many tests are recommended.